Huxley History, Family Crest & Coats of Arms

 The surname Huxley was first found in Cheshire where they held a family seat from ancient times as Lords of the Manor of Huxley.
 The main stem of this ancient family, however, lost most of the estates when, about 1330, Alice, daughter of John Huxley of Huxley married John de Birkenhead, an heiress who carried with her most of the family estates.

 Early History of the Huxley family

-Another 210 words (15 lines of text) covering the years 1965 and 1968 are included under the topic Early Huxley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Huxley research.
+Another 94 words (7 lines of text) covering the years 1965 and 1968 are included under the topic Early Huxley History in all our PDF Extended History products and printed products wherever possible.